unmtransinfo/CausalKnowledgeTrace/README.md

 │
 ├── furtherAnalysis/             # Analytic code and features that haven't been worked into the main body of code │   ├── classifyVariables.R      # Classifies each variable by its causal role, e.g., confounder, collider, mediator, IV, and the like.
-│   ├── cleanByRemovingLeaves.R  # Removes leaves (singly-connected nodes) from the causal graph from initial search │   ├── cleanButterflyReport-CausalGraph.R    # code for identifying minimally sufficient adjustment sets in context of butterfly bias
+│   ├── cleanButterflyReport-CausalGraph.R    # (work-in-progress) code for identifying minimally sufficient adjustment sets in the context of butterfly bias
-│   ├── cleanButterflyReport-CausalGraph_compiled.R #compiled version of above
+│   ├── cleanButterflyReport-CausalGraph_compiled.R # (work-in-progress) compiled version of above
-│   ├── mBiasReport-CausalGraph.R# identifying variables implicated in M-bias from causal graph │   └── utils/                   # Utility functions
+│   ├── mBiasReport-CausalGraph.R # (work-in-progress) identifying variables implicated in M-bias from causal graph
+│   └── utils/                   # Utility functions
 │
 └── graph_creation/              # Graph Creation Engine Component